WillowWood School

-WillowWood School is an alternative private school in Toronto, Ontario, Canada for Grades 1 through 12.
+WillowWood School is an alternative private school in Toronto, Ontario, Canada for Grades JK through 12.
 It was founded in 1980 by owner/principal Joy Kurtz.

 The school caters for children with learning differences, ADHD, and other learning challenges.

 WillowWood has an Arts and Sports program.
 There are two annual presentations: the Holiday Happening in December, and the Musical in the Spring.
 WillowWood sports teams participate in the SSAF (Small Schools Athletic Federation) as the WillowWood Warriors.